Summary of Position

 Supporting Women in the Workplace

-Congressman DeSaulnier is proud to sponsor the Paycheck Fairness Act (H.R.1869), which would help address the wage gap between women and men working the same jobs by closing the loopholes that allow pay discrimination to continue and providing employees the rights to challenge and eliminate pay discrimination in the workplace.
-Mark is also a sponsor of legislation that will strengthen families: the Healthy Families Act (H.R.
-1516), which would allow workers to earn up to seven paid sick days per year to recover from short-term illness, care for a sick family member, seek routine medical care, or seek assistance related to domestic violence.
+Congressman DeSaulnier is a proud sponsor of the Paycheck Fairness Act (H.R.7), which passed the U.S. House of Representatives in February 2019, and would help address the wage gap between women and men working the same jobs by closing the loopholes that allow pay discrimination to continue and providing employees with the rights to challenge and eliminate pay discrimination in the workplace.
+He is also a sponsor of legislation that will strengthen families such as the Healthy Families Act (H.R.
+1784), which would allow workers to earn up to seven paid sick days per year to recover from short-term illness, care for a sick family member, seek routine medical care, or seek assistance related to domestic violence.

 Prioritizing Women’s Health

-Mark is a strong supporter of the Women's Health Protection Act (H.R.
-1322), which blocks medically unnecessary abortion restrictions being pushed forward in state legislatures.
+Congressman DeSaulnier is a strong supporter of the Women's Health Protection Act (H.R.
+2975), which blocks medically unnecessary abortion restrictions being pushed forward in state legislatures.
 He also sponsored the Equal Access to Abortion Coverage in Health Insurance (EACH Woman) Act (H.R.
-771) to remove the bans that prevent women from receiving coverage for abortion services through Medicaid so that all women have access to the full range of reproductive health care services.
+1692) to remove the bans that prevent women from receiving coverage for abortion services through Medicaid so that all women have access to the full range of reproductive health care services.

 Promoting Equal Rights

-Congressman DeSaulnier firmly believes that equal rights for women should be enshrined in our Constitution.
-To support that effort, Mark sponsor H.J.
+Congressman DeSaulnier believes that equal rights for women should be enshrined in our Constitution.
+To support that effort, he sponsored H.J.
 Res.
-33, which would create a new amendment to the Constitution of the United States to declare equal rights for men and women, and H.J.Res.
-53, which would remove the deadline for the ratification of the equal rights amendment.
+35, which would create a new amendment to the Constitution of the United States to declare equal rights for men and women, and H.J.Res.
+79, which would remove the deadline for the ratification of the equal rights amendment and passed the U.S. House of Representatives in February 2020.

 For a downloadable copy of Mark's work on women's issues, click the image below.